Master of Science Admission Requirements

 From an NLNAC-, or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.

-- Uploaded to your application or mailed to the Office of Student Affairs in an official, stamped envelope.
+- Must be uploaded to your application or mailed to the Office of Student Affairs in an official, stamped envelope.

 - All non-English transcripts must be translated by a certified translator for evaluation.
 Non-U.S. transcripts must be submitted for evaluation by an organization such as World Education Services, etc.

-- Note: for courses still in progress at time application, unofficial transcripts may be uploaded to your application.
+- For prerequisite courses still in progress at time application, unofficial transcripts may be uploaded to your application.
 However, official transcripts are required for final admission if you are accepted.

 - Course completion at college-level within five years of UCSF matriculation.